 - Parents need to explain to their children the reasons why each screen time guideline is being set.
 If students don’t understand why they should not use something, then they’ll probably find a way to get around it.

 How does Summerland Camps help children with technology addiction?

 Summerland Camps has two locations; one in North Carolina and one in California.
 Whether it’s video games, overusing social media, or just basic internet browsing, Summerland Camps are for kids who have developed screen time behavior issues and need to learn how to find a healthy balance.
 We use a coaching approach.
 We get kids excited about their future and talking about goal-setting, which is a fantastic opportunity for kids who are having screen time problems.

 What are some red flags that your child has screen time behavioral issues?

 Short tempers that are aggravated by screen time

 If your kids are playing video games, you can sometimes see them getting frustrated at the game.
 Watch out for a quick temper and see if the game has taken control over their mood.
 Kids are not able to self-soothe when they’re playing video games.
 This translates into the next point I have, which is problems going to sleep or waking up in the morning.

 Having access to a device every night

-If we let our kids use devices without limits set, without some rules and structure, they’re gonna take their devices to bed with them and they’re going to be up at night browsing social media or playing games.
-Research says, allowing your child to have a TV or device in their room unchecked at night results in less sleep and having a harder time waking up in the morning.
+If we let our kids use devices without setting limits, without some rules and structure, they take their devices to bed with them and they’re up at night browsing social media or playing games.
+Research shows that allowing your child to have a TV or device in their room unchecked at night results in less sleep and difficulty waking up in the morning.